HL7/fhir-exchange-routing-ig/input/pages/index.md

 This specification is a proposed Standard for Trial Use.
 It is expected to continue to evolve and improve through connectathon testing and feedback from early adopters.
 </p>
 <p>
-Feedback is welcome and may be submitted through the <a href="https://chat.fhir.org/#narrow/stream/264775-FHIR-at.20Scale.20.28FAST.29.3A.20Exchange.20with.2Fwithout.20intermediaries">FHIR at Scale (FAST): Exchange with/without intermediaries Zulip stream</a>.
+Until balloting begins, feedback is welcome and may be submitted through the <a href="https://chat.fhir.org/#narrow/stream/264775-FHIR-at.20Scale.20.28FAST.29.3A.20Exchange.20with.2Fwithout.20intermediaries">FHIR at Scale (FAST): Exchange with/without intermediaries Zulip stream</a>.
 </p>
 </blockquote>

 <p></p>

 ### Overview

+This implementation guide provides guidance for enabling RESTful FHIR interactions across one or more "passive" intermediaries.

+It supports exchanges where the client and destination FHIR server interact with the same steps, content and responsibilities as in a direct connection--while enabling the destination to "sit behind" an intermediary that can provide services such as firewall protection.

+Potential applications of the IG include use by implementers of payer/provider use cases such as Da Vinci Prior Authorization Support.

+<p></p>

+### Background

 As the range of healthcare actors using FHIR has grown, so has the need to route exchanges across intermediaries such as clearinghouses, HIEs, national networks, and others.
 An example of this scenario is the situation in which a payer uses a clearinghouse intermediary as their 'gateway' for receiving FHIR requests.